Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Quantum circuits for correlation functions

 Since we seek to describe a quantum many-body state of fermions, the circuit that we will construct is naturally a \emph{fermionic} quantum circuit that acts on a fermionic Fock space~$\fock(\ell^2(\ZZ))$, corresponding to a chain of fermions, by local unitaries.
-In our case, it will be obtained by second-quantizing the classical circuit for the wavelet transforms described above.
-Thus, the resulting circuit describes a Gaussian unitary and can be efficiently simulated classically.
-To relate to more common notions of quantum circuits we remark that a fermionic circuit on a chain can be mapped to a circuit on a chain of qubits through a Jordan-Wigner transform.
-We refer to~\cite{evenbly2016entanglement} for a discussion of fermionic circuits in the context of wavelet transforms.
-Other perspectives on fermionic quantum circuits and their relation to standard quantum circuits can be found in~\cite{bravyi2002fermionic,jozsa2008matchgates}.
-For a discussion of fermionic MERA, see~\cite{corboz2009fermionic}.
+In our case, it will be obtained by second-quantizing the single-particle circuit for the wavelet transforms described above.
+Such circuits (sometimes called Gaussian fermionic circuits) can be efficiently simulated classically.
+If one would like to implement these circuits on a quantum computer, one would have to convert the circuit to a qubit circuit.
+In this case, a very natural way to do so is by applying a Jordan-Wigner transform.
+The resulting type of (qubit) circuit is a so-called matchgate circuit~\cite{bravyi2002fermionic,jozsa2008matchgates}.
+We refer to~\cite{evenbly2016entanglement} for further discussion of fermionic circuits in the context of wavelet transforms.
+For a discussion of fermionic MERA in general, see~\cite{corboz2009fermionic}.

-Let us first discuss the case of the free Dirac fermion on the real line.
-In \cref{subsec:approx}, we proved that its correlation functions~\eqref{eq:exact correlation} are well-approximated by \cref{eq:approx correlation}.
-We now explain how the latter can be computed by a fermionic quantum circuit of MERA type.
-We start with the approximate symbol~\eqref{eq:approx symbol}, omitting the isometries~$\alpha_j^\dagger$, and rewrite